For buying my first homeReviewed April 2026

 Home Concession (not exclusive to first home buyers)

-Federal Schemes Available in QLD
+Federal schemes available in QLD

 • First Home Guarantee (FHBG): 5% deposit, no LMI.
-Income limits: $125K single / $200K couple.
-Property price cap in Brisbane: $700,000.
-Regional QLD: $550,000.
+Income limits $125K single / $200K couple.
+Property price cap $700,000 Brisbane and $550,000 regional QLD.

 • First Home Vacant Land Concession: For buyers purchasing vacant land to build their first home.
 Reduced transfer duty applies on land valued at $400,000 or less.